 01 · Identity

-Read this before you open your phone every morning.
-When you want to call friends on a Tuesday, when you want to undercharge a client, when you want to skip gym — ask: does the person in this statement do that?
+Read this before opening your phone every morning.
+When you feel the urge to call friends on a Tuesday, when you want to undercharge a client, when you want to skip gym — ask: does this person do that?

 🏠